 Laki is one of the most amazing mountains in Iceland.
 Really!
-Not because its shape, not because it is tall or anything like this.
-It is famous and amazing and famous thanks to views it offers.
-Laki is situated almost exactly in the middle of a Lakagígar volcanic fissure made of 134 volcanic craters.
-All this has started on 8th of June 1783 when the Earth cracked in one of the greatest volcanic eruptions of all time.
+Not because of its shape, or because it is tall or anything like that.
+It is famous and amazing thanks to the views it offers.
+Laki is situated almost exactly in the middle of a Lakagígar volcanic fissure made up of 134 volcanic craters.
+All this started on the 8th of June, 1783 when the Earth cracked in one of the greatest volcanic eruptions of all time.

-At the end in February 1784, the score was devastating.
+At the end in February 1784, the result was devastating.
 At least 50% of all Icelandic livestock died as well as about 25% of the population.
-And additionally, this eruption which produced more than 12 km³ of volcanic material and covered 565 km² of the surface with lava influenced heavily not just the Icelandic climate, but the European climate as a whole.
-It is believed it has had a deep impact on events which ultimately resulted in French Revolution.
+Additionally, this eruption which produced more than 12 km³ of volcanic material and covered 565 km² of the surface.
+The eruption and its emissions heavily influenced not just the Icelandic climate, but the European climate as a whole.
+It is believed to have had a big impact on events which ultimately resulted in the French Revolution.

-Laki mountain is in Icelandic highlands approx. 50 kilometers/30 miles north from Kirkjubæjarklaustur (2 hours ride).
-The route will take you past the famous and beautiful Fjaðrárgljúfur canyon and the Fagrifoss waterfall.
-Then after crossing several streams and rivers there is a parking lot, where you can rest and where you´ll get info about the area from rangers.
-You can climb the Laki mountain quite easily in less than 30 minutes.
+Laki mountain is in the Icelandic highlands approx. 50 kilometers north of Kirkjubæjarklaustur (2 hours ride).
+The route will take you past the famous and beautiful Fjaðrárgljúfur Canyon and the Fagrifoss Waterfall.
+Then after crossing several streams and rivers there is a parking lot, where you can rest and where you´ll get information about the area from the rangers.
+You can climb Laki mountain quite easily in less than 30 minutes.